bkkesseler/DSS3-Getting-Cleaning-Data/CODEBOOK.md

 ### Human Activity Recognition Using Smartphones Dataset
 Version 1.0

-Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
+>Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
-Smartlab - Non Linear Complex Systems Laboratory
+>Smartlab - Non Linear Complex Systems Laboratory
-DITEN - Università degli Studi di Genova.
+>DITEN - Università degli Studi di Genova.
-Via Opera Pia 11A, I-16145, Genoa, Italy. activityrecognition@smartlab.ws
+>Via Opera Pia 11A, I-16145, Genoa, Italy.
-www.smartlab.ws
+>activityrecognition@smartlab.ws
+>www.smartlab.ws

+This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
+Any commercial use is prohibited.

+Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
+November 2012.

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (walking, walking_upstairs, walking_downstairs, sitting, standing, laying) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.